View the recording of our training session.

 ELIGIBILITY FOR APPLICATION

-- All applicants must reside in or carry out projects within Orange County.
+- All applicants must reside or carry out projects within Orange County.
 Priority is given to Orange County artist-residents.

 - Applicant must be an individual artist or an unincorporated group of artists.
 Projects affiliated with, or artists representing, an incorporated organization must apply as an organization through the Grassroots Arts Program.